 Hidden Object And Spot The Difference Games

 These are simple games that actually really help to build memory and improve visual recognition and recall.
 They’re good for relaxation as well, so are ones that I’d definitely put in towards the end of a gaming session, to help kids wind down.
 This is often an aspect of gaming that gets overlooked when it comes to kids and games.
-There’s a lot of excitement and adrenaline that can come into play when kids engage with the challenge of a game.
+There’s a lot of excitement and adrenaline that can come into play when kids engage in the challenge of a game.

 It’s just as important to find ways to channel that excitement into calming down afterwards!
 If we’re treating gaming as a learning activity then the cool-down is just as important as the warm-up.
 Always take time to find some games that can provide relaxation after all that mental stimulation.
 My daughter particularly enjoyed this Barbie You Can Be Anything Spot The Difference game after doing several rounds of mental maths.